rzargos/rzargos/README.md

 ### Hi there 👋 I´m Raphael Zargos

 - 🔭 I’m currently working on SAM24h, it´s a TOP1 IoT Startup
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m a javaScript development
 - 📫 How to reach me: raphael.zargos@gmail.com
 - 😄 Pronouns: he/him